Canon T7i vs Sony A6300

 |15.||Sony A6500||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

-Both the T7i and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the T7i and the A6300 have been discontinued, but can regularly be found used on ebay.
 The A6300 was replaced by the Sony A6500, while the T7i was followed by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T7i and A6300 can be found, respectively, in the Canon T7i Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Is the Canon T7i better than the Sony A6300 or vice versa?
 The listing below highlights the relative strengths of the two models.